 Kandler worked with architect Joan Swartz to give her Los Angeles home an eclectic vintage farmhouse look, starting with the Dutch door in the entry.
 The result is so playful and pretty that I couldn’t stop smiling when I saw these rooms.

-The house has 5 bedrooms and 4 full baths.
 She says she thinks windows make wonderful “headboards.”
 This one is framed with vintage shutters.

 She built a workspace for her husband into the hallway outside their bedroom, as well as a deep windowseat with storage underneath:

 How pretty is this bathroom?
 I mean, seriously.